In Defense of 'The West'

 This autoimmune disorder of the West need not prove fatal if the West also has something to say for itself, an affirmative case for its values and vision.
 But if the West in its self-understanding is reduced, per Beinart, to mere self-loathing paired with the demographic accident of “white, Christian hegemony,” how can it possibly defend itself—how can it possibly mean anything to anyone, not least the “non-white, non-Christian” migrants it’s meant to welcome with open arms?

-“Diversity,” or “pluralism,” long the empty signifiers at the other end of this argument, sure as hell won’t cut it, as neither work as an end to itself.
+“Diversity,” or “pluralism,” long the empty signifiers at the other end of this argument, sure as hell won’t cut it, as neither works as an end to itself.
 Diversity for what?
 Pluralism toward what?
 An assemblage of immigrants without a galvanizing ethos isn’t a melting pot, it’s a bus depot.
 Or the Calais Jungle.

 In a way, the president’s unvarnished view, when he’s away from his prompter, is the more honest one, especially as a message to the world beyond the West.
 We’re not so exceptional, we’re not so innocent, and believe us, you wouldn’t like it here.
 That seems more logical than to welcome all comers to a civilization that offers ... nothing at all.
 As if to bleach out the Declaration of Independence, and make a gift to the world of the parchment.